 As speed is often key to making a sale, providing your shoppers with the option to pay by card is definitely recommended.
 For your website to be truly successful it needs to be as automated as possible.

 Choosing a provider can sometimes be overwhelming.
 It’s a competitive market so it’s worth shopping around.
 PayPal is a great first step and well-recognised by shoppers, but if you have a high turnover it can start to be expensive.
 At this stage, looking into a card processing option could save you money and increase your sales.
-Start Up Loans recipients however can benefit from this unique offer with Paypal to help reduce early costs.

 You’ll want to ensure that your e-commerce software is able to integrate with the card processing company (a company that handles credit or debit card transactions for your online shop) you choose.
 You’ll want to ensure that the two will work together seamlessly.
 If you’re opting for a hosted e-commerce solution just ask the card processing company for more information about which card processing options they support.

 If your site is self-hosted check the integration documentation that your provider gave you to check it’s compatible, or see if a plug-in is readily available that you can install.

 Any business accepting credit and debit cards through an online store needs to adhere to some additional security considerations known as PCI-DSS compliance.
 The Payment Card Industry Data Security Standard is a worldwide standard to process card payments and reduce card fraud.